Kayehtano/Jork/README.md

 ## Known Bugs
 * ~~There is a minor bug that the grammar is incorrect if the first item is plural.
 Really minor.~~ Fixed!
 * Some commands are case-sensitive (e.g. `move South` should be `move south` or it won't work)
+* If you enter a known verb but an unknown noun, it does not give the player an error.

 ## Changelog
 * 70% done with items.